kedarmd/getjobupdates/README.md

 # getjobupdates

-A new project for Job Seekers.
+A new project for those who are looking a new Job.

 ## Getting Started